 Calzone di Cipolla (Onion Pie)

 As a signature dish to the region of Puglia, calzone di cipolla (onion pie) utilizes ingredients particular to the area, including olive oil as well as sultanas, otherwise known as dried grapes or raisins.
-Yet, home cooks can bring this bit of Puglia into their own kitchens, thanks to this recipe provided by Chef Rita from our cooking vacation “Discovering Puglia.”
+Yet, home cooks can bring this bit of Puglia into their own kitchens, thanks to this recipe from one of our favorite cooking vacations in Italy.
 With ingredients ranging from apples to onions, this delicious pie is unlike anything else you’ve tasted.

 Please contact us for details on this or any of our amazing culinary vacations in Italy.